ztcnrh/Leaflet-Earthquake-GeoMapping/README.md

 # Leaflet-Earthquake-GeoMapping

-Penn Data Boot Camp Assignment 17 - Interactive map to visualize an USGS earthquake dataset (GeoJSON) using Leaflet for JavaScript.
+Penn Data Boot Camp Assignment 17 - Interactive map to visualize a USGS earthquake dataset (GeoJSON) using Leaflet for JavaScript.

 ## Background